 The DLL must be enabled for normal operation.
 DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation.
-When the device exits self refresh mode, the DLL is enabled automatically.
-Any time the DLL is enabled, 200 clock cycles with CKE HIGH must occur before a READ command can be issued.
+(When the device exits self refresh mode, the DLL is enabled automatically.)
+Any time the DLL is enabled, 200 clock cycles must occur before a READ command can be issued.

-Figure 8: Extended Mode Register Definition Diagram
+Figure 6: Extended Mode Register Definition Diagram

-1. BA1 and BA0 (E14 and E13) must be "0, 1" to select the Extended Mode Register (vs. the base Mode Register).
-2. QFC# is not supported.
+1. BA1 and BA0 (E13 and E12 for 128MB or E14 and E13 for 256MB, 512MB) must be "0, 1" to select the Extended Mode Register (vs. the base Mode Register).
+2. The QFC# option is not supported.